Chapter 17:

 Rei’s lips curved into a small smile.

-“You don’t know if Rei will regain his sight.
-Logically, you should
+“You don’t know if Rei will get his sight back… logically, you shouldn’t pick us.”

-“Beside I’m also blind, so I know it’s not the end.”
+“Beside I’m also blind, so I know it’s not an end.”

 Then he glanced at the clock.